 UC Davis Evolution and Ecology: Wild Davis

-About the instructor: Laci Gerhart-Barley, PhD is an LPSOE in the Department of Evolution and Ecology at the University of California, Davis.
-She grew up in Hutchinson, Kansas and graduated the University of Kansas with a bachelor’s degree in Biology.
+About the Instructor: Laci Gerhart-Barley, PhD is an LPSOE in the Department of Evolution and Ecology at the University of California, Davis.
+She grew up in Hutchinson, Kansas and graduated from the University of Kansas with a bachelor’s degree in Biology.
 She worked for a year for the Center for Public Partnerships and Research.
 Laci began her doctoral program in Ecology and Evolutionary Biology at KU in 2007, completing a PhD with honors in 2013.
 Following the completion of her PhD, she began a post-doctoral research position at Kansas State University.
 Laci then spent three years teaching at the University of Hawai’i, West O’ahu and at University of Hawai’i, Manoa.

 Organization Description: The Department of Evolution and Ecology (EVE) is a multi-disciplinary and highly collaborative community of faculty, students, post-doctoral researchers and staff who are dedicated to understanding the evolution and ecology of populations, species and communities.
 Our research programs span all levels of biological organization, ranging from the evolution of genes and genomes, to the diversification of species over time, to the structure, function and biogeography of ecological communities.